dthomas00/Selenium/README.md

 JavasampleEnterkeys - Simple test that enters the keys "iPad" in the search field, then checks text in the found webelements.

 JavasampleCustomerLogin - Simple test of a customer logging into the site, then selecting a mouse, going to the checkout with a simple check to make sure the correct object is being purchased.

+JavasampleJavascriptExecutor - Simple script that uses Javascript to go to a website, scroll down, and return the page title to the console.